diegojancic/MessiJS/CONTRIBUTING.md

 How to Contribute to MessiJS
 ============================

 I welcome all contributions to MessiJS.
 Please send me a pull request.
 I do reserve the right of determining what features will go into MessiJS.

+**NOTE:** I believe that well-formatted, well-tested, well-structured code is a joy to use and a joy to develop.
+Please include Mocha tests with bug reports (where possible) and especially with new features.

 Setting up a development environment
 ------------------------------------